 Oil and Gas - Industry Background

-The Oil and Gas industry is most likely facing their most significant challenge in quite a long time.
-The sharp fall in global oil prices from $ 100 per barrel in 2014 to $ 30 per barrel in 2016 is placing enormous pressure on the top and bottom line growth in the business.
+The Oil and Gas industry is most likely facing its most significant challenge in quite a long time.
+The sharp fall in global oil prices from $ 100 per barrel in 2014 to $ 30 per barrel in 2016 is placing enormous pressure on the top and bottom-lines growth in the business.

-On the other hand, they are also facing operational challenges in the kind of Human Capital deficit, financial and cost-related challenges.
+On the other hand, they are also facing operational challenges in the kind of human capital deficit, financial and cost-related problems.

 Oil and Gas - HR Challenges

-If one explores the Human Capital angle from the Oil and Gas Sector the following trends become very clear:
+If one explores the human Capital angle from the Oil and Gas Sector, the following trends emerge :

-- High Demand – High demand for oil is fueling rapid industrial expansion, Hence creating the demand for additional employees in this industry.
+- High Demand – High demand for oil is fueling rapid industrial expansion, thus fuelling a greater need for additional employees in this industry.

-- Changing nature of skillset – As the avenue/source (increasing depths offshore, in the Arctic and unconventional sources like tar sands and shale deposits) from where Oil & Gas are extracted is changing, thus the type of skillset required to operate these advanced technologies are also increasing.
-As the use of sophisticated technology is becoming a frequent location, hence the time to train engineers for the job is increasing.
+- Changing nature of skillset – As the avenue/source (increasing depths offshore, in the Arctic and unconventional sources like tar sands and shale deposits) from where Oil & Gas are extracted is changing; the type of skillset required to operate these advanced technologies is also changing.
+As the use of sophisticated technology is becoming a common notion, the time needed to train engineers for the job is also increasing.

 - Globalization – As a result of acute demand and reduced oil prices, the NOCs are expanding and becoming more global.
-Due to that, they are also tapping into the precisely same available resources in a geography and making the competition fiercer in that country/geography.
+Due to this, they are also tapping into the limited available resources in a particular geographical area, thus making the competition fiercer in that country/geography.

 - Difficulty attracting entry-level talent – The number of graduates who select engineering as a subject is diminishing in the developed markets.
-Many of them, many prefer to take up opportunities in clean technology and/or other high-tech industries.
-Adding to the complexity is the reputation of Oil & Gas industries are in some of the most inhospitable conditions where remote exploration and production (E & P) happens.
+Many of them prefer to take up opportunities in clean technology and other high-tech industries.
+Adding to the complexity is the reputation of Oil & Gas industries as having some of the most inhospitable conditions where remote exploration and production (E & P) happens.